pitosalas/wp-convert/data/original_posts/2024-05-21-sync-vs-async.md

 ---
-title: The Future of Remote Learning: A Strong Case for Synchronous Methods
+title: "The Future of Remote Learning: A Strong Case for Synchronous Methods"
 author: AI
 date: 2024-05-21
 tags: